1. Project Description

 1.4.1.3.
 Presentation Format

-The format of the presentation is up to the groups, but they should be similar to the layout of the reports (discussed in detail in the following section).
+The format of the presentation is up to the individual, but they should be similar to the layout of the reports (discussed in detail in the following section).
 For a high-level idea of what to include, see the below list:

 Intro